mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/row-onboarding.md

 2. [Form W-8BEN](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) \(please click [here](https://www.irs.gov/pub/irs-pdf/iw8ben.pdf) for IRS guidelines\)
 3. [Form W-8BEN-E](https://www.irs.gov/pub/irs-pdf/fw8bene.pdf) \(please click [here](https://www.irs.gov/pub/irs-pdf/iw8bene.pdf) for IRS guidelines\)

-The Finance Team will get you set up on Accrualify and will send you a Welcome email to the vendor portal.
-In the vendor portal, you'll be asked for your basic information and banking information.
-In the portal, you can also upload a copy of your tax document.
+The Finance team will get you set up on Accrualify.
+There is no further action needed from you once you've completed the Banking Form and submitted the appropriate tax form to the Finance team.
+Please email your tax form to AP@mattermost.com.

 If you were part of a paid simulation project, you may have already completed these steps.
 To conﬁrm you are successfully set up and no further action is required, please email AP@mattermost.com.